onezhazha233/Undertale-Engine-modded-by-Zhazha/README.md

 ##### v1.4 Added roundrect Extra-Board,it's a combination of 2 rects and 4 circles.
 ##### v1.5 You can set more arguments when you use "Battle_CreateBoardExtraRect"(from you can only set width and height to you can set length of up,down,left,right),and fixed a error problem when you destroy several Extra-Boards.
 ##### v1.6 Extended arguments of Cover-Board,from [xscale] and [yscale] to [up],[down],[left] and [right],codes are from original ute, in fact.
-##### v1.7 Replaced array with list which was made to save the boards,maybe fixed the error when you destroy boards completely.
+##### v1.7 Replaced array with list which was made to save the boards,maybe completely fixed the error when you destroy boards.
 ##### v1.8 Rewrited bluesoul and platform so that fixed bug of unavailing slam soul.